sven-hash/docs/versioned_docs/version-stable/quickstart/introduction.md

 ### Nym Sock5

 Many existing applications are able to use SOCK5 Proxy protocol.
-With `nym-sock5-client`, applications can bounce their traffic through NYM network.
+With `nym-sock5-client`, applications can bounce their traffic through Nym network.
 The Nym Sock5 proxy protocol takes a TCP data stream.
 The stream of data is chopped up into multiple Sphinx packets and numbers are assigned to them.

 **For a more detailed explanation, please see [connecting with existing apps](/docs/stable/use-external-apps/).**